pgpavlides/pgpavlides/README.md

 👋 Hello, I'm George Pavlides, a passionate creator with a strong drive for innovation and exploration.

-💼 I am currently working as a Senior Front End Developer at <a href="https://www.linkedin.com/company/egnitegr/about/" title="EGNITE" target="_blank">EGNITE</a>, leveraging my expertise to deliver exceptional projects.
+💼 I am currently working as a Front End Developer at <a href="https://www.linkedin.com/company/egnitegr/about/" title="EGNITE" target="_blank">EGNITE</a>, leveraging my expertise to deliver exceptional projects.

 🌱 My current focus lies in the realm of React Three Fiber, where I am continually experimenting and pushing the boundaries of what's possible.